What does the German people think of Friedrich Merz's first half-year in power?

 It was a referendum on which direction our country should take.
 And those who ignore the electorate are punished by the voters.

-The Greens almost halve their support, from 20 to 12 percent, while Merz's coalition partner in Berlin, the Social Democratic SPD, continues to lose votes.
-With just over 22 percent of the votes, a small decline since 2020, the SPD is still the second largest party in the state.
+The Greens are losing their position as the third largest, with a drop from 20 to 13.5 percent.
+And also Merz's coalition partner in Berlin, the Social Democratic SPD, is losing votes.
+But with just over 22 percent of the votes, a small decline since 2020, SPD is still the second largest party in the state.

 The result does not please me, of course.
-We could not curb the decline, says CDU's party leader Bärbel Bas, who comes from Duisburg, to WDR.
+We could not dampen the decline, says SPD's party leader Bärbel Bas, who comes from Duisburg, to WDR.

-Perhaps she can at least be glad that the SPD retains power in Friedrich Merz's hometown Arnsberg-Niedereimer.
+Perhaps she can at least be glad that SPD is retaining power in Friedrich Merz's hometown Arnsberg-Niedereimer.